lubagloukhov/lubagloukhov.github.com/_posts/2015-03-14-playing-with-h2o.md

 Next Steps:

 My initial inclination to use H2O was driven by the anticipated need to deal with much larger (specifically, wider) datasets.
-However, this data has posed a challenge for H2O's  parsing.
-This is one of the hurdles I'd like to address in future work.
-Further, there's still a lot of work that can be done with the existing datasets.
-For one, I'd like to run through some paramater tuning of the existing random forest and deep learning models.
-I'd also like to see how feature normalization affects the performance of the deep learning model.
-Finally, I'd like to address the issu of unbalance classes by either bootstrapping for equally represented classes before model fitting or by fitting a boosted algorithm such as h2o's GBM.
+However, this data has posed a challenge for H2O’s parsing.
+This is one of the hurdles I’d like to address in future work.
+Further, there’s still a lot of work that can be done with the existing datasets.
+For one, I’d like to run through some paramater tuning of the existing random forest and deep learning models.
+I’d also like to see how feature normalization affects the performance of the deep learning model.
+Finally, I’d like to address the issue of unbalance classes by either bootstrapping for equally represented classes before model fitting or by fitting a boosted algorithm such as H2O’s GBM.